fsoyer/auditOracleHTML/README.md

 * 05/2021 v3.8 check of licensed features usage
 * 02/2024 v4.0 some display adjustements since last version.
 Script now stable.
 * 05/2024 v4.1 added standby to the list of redos
+* 06/2025 v4.2 added unused indexes stat, and some other corrections